powervolt/ViewSeriesOfImages/README.md

 # ViewSeriesOfImages

-Let you swipe through series of images.
+Lets you swipe through series of images.